Certifying Quantum Separability with Adaptive Polytopes: Adaptive polytopes for bipartite systems

 The algorithm stops upon convergence of the visibility $\chi$.

 These steps are illustrated in Fig.~\ref{fig:adaption_sketch}.
 This iterative procedure gives a series of SDPs approximating $\SEP$ with increasing accuracy, which in practice converges rather quickly.
 Also, no significant difference in the performance is observed when using symmetric and random polytopes as initiation; in the following, the latter are used.
-Our implementation is available on a public repository~\cite{code}.
+It is also important to mention that the algorithm has a mild increase in complexity when number of iterations, polytope vertices and the Hilbert space dimension get higher.
+The number of scalar variables for a single SDP in one iteration step scales as $\mathcal{O}(Nd_{B}^{2})$ for optimisation on Bob's side and as $\mathcal{O}(Nd_{A}^{2})$ on Alice's side where $N$ is the number of polytope vertices and $d_{B}$ is the local dimension of Bob.
+Each iteration step has the same number of variables so that the runtime increases linearly in the number of iterations.
+Our implementation is written in the Julia programming language \cite{bezanson2017julia} and the semidefinite programs were solved using the Mosek solver \cite{mosek}.
+The code is available on a public repository~\cite{code}.

 Our obtained inner approximation to $\SEP$ turns out to saturate various upper bounds such as those given by the positive partial transposition (PPT) criterion~\cite{Horodecki:1996nc} or symmetric extensions~\cite{PhysRevA.69.022308} in all test cases, uncovering the optimality of both.
 For example, we obtain the exact values of $\chi$ for the isotropic and Werner states for local dimensions up to $10$, and $10^4$ random states of dimension $5 \times 5$ distributed according to the Hilbert-Schmidt measure~\cite{yczkowski2011} with a numerical accuracy of $10^{-4}$.
+The computation time for states of a $5 \times 5$ system takes around $2-3$ seconds per iteration when the polytope has $200$ vertices and $3$ iterations are on average sufficient for obtaining the correct value.
+These times refer to a computer with a CPU Intel(R) Core(TM) i5-3570 processor (4 cores) running at 3.40GHz using 16 GB of RAM.